 Strategies:

+a. *DBVI will continue to provide training to all staff to emphasize Diversity, Equity, Inclusion and Accessibility.*

-a. b.
+b.
 DBVI will provide outreach to clinics/medical professionals in communities known to serve immigrant communities, such as Lewiston and Portland.

 c.
 DBVI will provide outreach to community support programs known to work with immigrant populations (i.e. Maine Immigrant and Refugee Services and Catholic Charities)